What is a hysterectomy?

 Small, dime-sized incisions for minimal scarring3

-(Form on right side)—Sign up to receive a testimonial DVD about robotic hysterectomies in the mail from Gwinnett Medical Center–Duluth.
+Request a FREE educational and testimonial DVD about robotic hysterectomies in the mail from Gwinnett Medical Center–Duluth.

 For example, robotic myomectomy (link to myomectomy page) may be an option for women with fibroids who want to preserve their fertility and/or uterus.
 Always ask your gynecologist or OB/GYN about all treatment options, as well as their risks and benefits.

 For a physician referral, call 678-312-5000 or click here to find a doctor and search “robotic surgery.”